vinhgithub83/DataProVe/README.md

 “Pol and arch files used in the manual v0.9.1.zip”:
  - Now contains the complete list of policy and architecture files used in the user manual.
  - The examples got the names referred to in the user manual, so it is easier to find which files correspond to which example in the manual.

+Version 0.9.2 uploaded:
+ - Fixed the "open a policy" issue (completely delete the previous opened policy when open a new policy)
+ - Improved the verification for the Linkability property (increased the layer of allowed compound datatype)